msgre/europe/hardware/README.md

 ## Modbus Registers

 Modbus register is 16 bit integer.
-The firmware has two registers on addresses:
+The firmware has three registers on addresses:

-- `0x0000` IR gates state since last Modbus reading or FW reset.
+- `0x0000` 0x00XX; IR gates state since last Modbus reading or FW reset.
+- `0x0001` 0xXYYY; firmware (Y) and hardware (X) version
-- `0x0001` reset; any writes to this register will trigger FW reset in 500ms.
+- `0x0002` reset; any writes to this register will trigger FW reset in 500ms.

 ## Python Examples